joinpursuit/Pursuit-Core-Standards/curricula/ios.md

 <details>
 <summary>Arrays</summary>
-<p>To understand the Array data structure.
+<p>We expect fellows to understand the Array data structure.
 Know that Arrays stores values of the same type in an ordered list.
 Understand the following:</p>
 <ul>
 <li>access and modify arrays</li>
 <li>iterate through arrays</li>